-By the end of 2020, around 50 million smart meters (gas and electric) will be fitted in over 30 million premises across Wales, Scotland and England.
+By the end of 2020, around 50 million smart meters (gas and electric) will be offered to over 30 million premises across Wales, Scotland and England.
 This is the biggest national infrastructure project in our lifetimes.

 Smart meters are part of the Government's plan to bring our energy system up to date, reduce individual fuel bills and improve power networks, making them more responsive with a better utilisation of renewable sources.

-Currently, there are over 4.89 million smart and advanced meters operating across Great Britain.
+Currently, there are nearly 4 million smart and advanced meters operating across Great Britain.

 The smart meter roll-out really gets going in 2017

 The gas and electricity suppliers are responsible for planning and delivering smart meter installation.
-They can do this however suits their customers and business best, but they must meet the Government's overall timescale and targets along the way.
+They can do this however suits their customers and business best, but they must meet the Government's overall timescale and targets.

 All the energy suppliers have different plans for smart meter installation, depending on factors like the location of their main customer base.